litexlang/litex-official-documents/How_Litex_Works/Verify.md

 This demonstrates how factual statements work together with equality to enable mathematical reasoning through substitution.

+Remarkably, in Litex, you don't need to give names to the facts you want to use and call them manually later.
+This releases huge productivity for the user.

 ## How Litex Verifies SpecificFactual Statements

 A specific factual statement is a statement that is neither a forall fact nor an or fact.
 It is typically written as `$propName(object...)` (if there are two parameters, it can be written as `a $propName b`.
 If it is a built-in prop, such as `=`, `>`, then the `$` can be omitted).